 Assess what happened

-Once you’ve put a recovery plan in motion, take the time to sit down with yourself and assess what happened.
+Once you’ve put a recovery plan in motion, take the time to sit down with yourself, and assess what happened.
 You made a wrong move somewhere, and you need to find out where so it doesn’t happen again.
 Did you miscalculate the time and costs of a renovation?
 Were you too excitable at an auction and bid too high?
 Perhaps you failed to do a full inspection and found extensive damage once renovations started.
 Maybe you didn’t do your market research and bought in an area experiencing a downturn.
 Whatever your mistake was, it’s one you can learn from with the right perspective.
 Go over it in detail and look at what you could have done differently.
-When the next deal comes along, you’ll know what to watch out for.
+When the next deal comes along, you’ll know what to watch out.

 Don’t be too hard on yourself

 Mistakes happen to the best of us.
-Even when it’s one that was staring you in the face don’t dwell on it too much.
+Even when it’s one that was staring you in the face, don’t dwell on it too much.
 If you allow your mind to be clouded with statements such as “Why didn’t I….” or “I should have…” then you’ll get nowhere.
 It’s okay to be critical of yourself when assessing your mistakes.
-Just don’t allow yourself to become discouraged entirely with making further investments.
+Just don’t allow yourself to become discouraged entirely by making further investments.
 Which brings us to the final step.

 Pick yourself up and get back in the game

 How do you come back from a bad investment deal?
 Simple, make a good one.
 Real estate investment is something you very much learn on the spot.
-All those books on theory and best practice are good for getting started, but you won’t get a feel for it until you’ve been in the game awhile and taken a few hits.
-Each mistake carries an invaluable lesson which will serve you well in the next deal.
+All those books on theory and best practice are good for getting started, but you won’t get a feel for it until you’ve been in the game a while and taken a few hits.
+Each mistake carries an invaluable lesson that will serve you well in the next deal.
 So get back in the game and look for how you can make good on your losses.
 If you’re serious about becoming a real estate mogul, then you won’t let one lousy deal ruin your aspirations.